-About every two and a half minutes, someone in the U.S. is diagnosed with lung cancer, and every day, lung cancer takes the lives more than 356 of our friends, neighbors and loved ones.
-But now there's hope as more Americans than ever are surviving lung cancer.
-While the disease remains the leading cause of cancer deaths, over the past five years, the survival rate has increased by 21% nationally to 25% yet remains significantly lower among communities of color at 20%.
+About every two minutes, someone in the U.S. is diagnosed with lung cancer, and every day, lung cancer takes the lives of more than 356 of our friends, neighbors and loved ones.
+But now there's hope as more people in America than ever are surviving lung cancer.
+While the disease remains the leading cause of cancer deaths, over the past five years, the survival rate has increased by 22% nationally to 26.6%.
+Additionally, it has increased at a faster pace among communities of color such that it is no longer significantly lower compared to white individuals.